Norberto Alonso

-Norberto Osvaldo "Beto" Alonso (born 4 January 1953) is a former Argentine football midfielder who spent most of his career at River Plate, where he won 9 titles.
+Norberto Osvaldo Alonso (born 4 January 1953), better known as Beto Alonso is a former Argentine football midfielder who spent most of his career at River Plate, where he won 9 titles.
 He remains one of their most notable players.
 Alonso was regularly regarded as one of the best South American players in the world during the 1970s.

 He stands in fifth place in River Plate's all time goalscoring records with 149 goals and 7th place in their all time appearances record with 374 matches played.
 A former Copa Libertadores, Intercontinental Cup and FIFA World Cup champion.